Home > Medicaid Redetermination > New Hampshire Medicaid redetermination and renewals

 Get coverage through your job

-You may be able to get health insurance through an employer, or the employer plan of your spouse or parent.
-There is a special enrollment window for employer-sponsored coverage.
+You may be able to get health insurance through your employer, or through the employer of your spouse or parent (until you’re 26).
+The termination of your Medicaid will trigger a special enrollment window for employer-sponsored coverage.
 But don’t wait to act – that window only lasts for 60 days for people who have lost Medicaid coverage.

 A New Hampshire marketplace plan

-Find a plan for 2024 on the New Hampshire health insurance marketplace.
+If your Medicaid ends, you can transition to a plan offered through the New Hampshire health insurance Marketplace.
 Marketplace plans include essential benefits required by the Affordable Care Act (ACA).
 You qualify for a special enrollment period for these plans when you lose Medicaid coverage.
 You may even qualify for financial assistance to help cover the cost of marketplace coverage.

 See if you qualify for financial help